floatpays/xlsx_writer/README.md

 As per instruction: https://hexdocs.pm/rustler_precompiled/precompilation_guide.html

+- update version number in mix.exs, and in this file.
-- release a new tag
+- release a new tag for the new version, eg. "v0.1.4"
 - push the code to your repository with the new tag: git push origin main --tags
-- wait for all NIFs to be built
+  - wait for github actions to complete successfully.
+    (then all NIFs will be built)
-- run the mix rustler_precompiled.download task (with the flag --all)
+- run the mix rustler_precompiled.download task (with the flag --all) `mix rustler_precompiled.download XlsxWriter.RustXlsxWriter --all`

 - release the package to Hex.pm (make sure your release includes the correct files).

-    mix rustler_precompiled.download XlsxWriter.RustXlsxWriter --all
+  `mix hex.publish`

 ## Copyright and License